-- Not a Date: April and Casey keep insisting to Splinter and the turtles that their late-night jaunt to Coney Island is this (technically speaking, it wasn't—it was a repair job that Casey invited April to tag along on).
-But it quickly goes into a date-like mode, and after Donny whisks away April to help him in defeating Nano, Casey gets mad and says, "That sneaky little green nerd just stole my date!"
+- Not a Date: April and Casey keep insisting to Splinter and the turtles that their late-night jaunt to Coney Island is this.
+Technically speaking, it wasn't—it was just a repair that Casey was doing and invited April to tag along on, but it quickly goes into a date-like mode, and after Donny whisks away April to help him in defeating Nano, Casey gets mad and says, "That sneaky little green nerd just stole my date!"

 - Troubled Child: Nano takes it a step further than last time.
 Having the mind of a child, he willingly enters the role of the child in the old-fashioned show he watched and wants to build a family with Harry as "Daddy" and Dr. Marion Richards as "Mommy."
 And, of course, when he doesn't get his way, his tantrums are quite dangerous.